DeadSix27/mpv_various_scripts/mpv_chapter_maker/README.md

 But the only thing leftover is format_time.

 ### Usage:
-- Seek to the first frame of the Opening, hit `AddChapterBind`
+- Seek to the first frame of the Opening, hit the key defined via `AddChapterBind` (Default: Shift-c)
-- If `SeekOped` is `true`, you'll be skipped closely to the end of the Opening
+- If `SeekOped` is set to `true` in the options, you'll be skipped closely to the end of the Opening (configureable, see: `OpLength`)
-- Find the first frame that's not the Opening anymore, hit `AddChapterBind`
+- Find the first frame that's not the Opening anymore, hit the `AddChapterBind` key again (Default: Shift-c) and you'll be skipped approx. to the end of the Episode/start of the Ending (configureable, see: `EpLength`)
 - Repeat for Ending and Epilogue or Preview, see `chapter_names` entry #5.
-Change to what is appropriate for the current Anime.
+Change to what is appropriate for the current Anime, e.g if it has no Prologue, remove the Prologue entry (for example).

 ### Options: